Photo Gallery - Morgedal

 The marker for Rannei, Sondre's wife, was dedicated by Mr. Gunderson, a great, grand nephew of Rannei.
 He was instrumental in providing the year and date of Rannei's death, as well as coordinating the purchase of the memorial marker.
 Telelaget of America was a major contributor for the marker.

 Photo by Mary Cross

 Tarjei Gjelstad and David Gunderson in Norway Lutheran Church.

-Mr. Gunderson, the genealogist of Hadeland Lag of America, receives a model of an old Sondre Norheim ski from Tarjei Gjelstad, director of Norwegian Ski Adventure Centre (Norsk Skieventyr) in Morgedal.
+Mr. Gunderson, the genealogist of Hadeland Lag of America, receives a model of an old Sondre Norheim ski from Tarjei Gjelstad, director of Norwegian Ski Museum Morgedal (Norsk Skieventyr) in Morgedal.
 The gift is a remembrance for the work Mr. Gunderson has done in providing the year and date of Rannei Åmundsdotter's death, as well as supplying the death certificate for Rannei, his great, grand aunt, Sondre's wife.